opendocsg/slw-judgments-backfill/2012_SGHC_221/report.md

 20     The AG’s counsel raised three arguments.
 First, he submitted that the general rule enshrined in O 59 r 3(1) that “costs to follow the event” should apply.
 Second, he submitted that the general rule had not been displaced by any unreasonable conduct on the part of the successful party.
 Third, he submitted that even if there was a public interest consideration in the common law in other jurisdictions, this dimension did not apply.

 21     The Applicant’s counsel did not dispute that the general rule was that costs followed the event.
-He relied on public interest as a ground for departing from the general rule, citing the Court of Appeal decision in _Law Society of Singapore v Top Ten Entertainment Pte Ltd_ [2011] 2 SLR 1279 (“ _Top Ten_ ”) where it was held (at [15]) that, as a starting point, no costs would be ordered against a regulator performing a public duty in the public interest (the “ _Baxendale-Walker_ principle”).
+He relied on public interest as a ground for departing from the general rule, citing the Court of Appeal decision in _Law Society of Singapore v Top Ten Entertainment Pte Ltd_ <span class="citation">[2011] 2 SLR 1279</span> (“ _Top Ten_ ”) where it was held (at [15]) that, as a starting point, no costs would be ordered against a regulator performing a public duty in the public interest (the “ _Baxendale-Walker_ principle”).
 The Applicant’s counsel submitted that the _Baxendale-Walker_ principle should be extended by analogy to the Applicant, who as a private citizen was carrying out her public duty in requesting the court to determine an important constitutional issue concerning parliamentary representation.

 22     I do not accept the stretched analogy used by the Applicant’s counsel.
 There is neither principle nor authority to support the submission by the Applicant’s counsel that the _Baxendale-Walker_ principle ought to be extended in the manner proposed to include private citizens.